astavrop0/MAI_for_stock_return_predictability/README.md

     ├── README.md                <- The top-level README for developers using this project ├── data
-    │   ├── interim              <- Intermediate data (filled missing values, droped useless features) │   ├── processed            <- The final, canonical data sets for modeling (further transformations) │   └── raw                  <- The original, immutable data dump │
+    │   ├── interim              <- Intermediate data (filled missing values, droped useless features) │   ├── processed            <- The final, canonical data sets for modeling (after transformations) │   └── raw                  <- The original, immutable data dump │
     ├── notebooks                <- Jupyter notebooks with codes to transform data and implement models